 I agree with the principles of the International Association of Pet Cemeteries (IAOPCC) as outlined in the Code of Ethics and have so indicated by submitting a signed copy as part of this application.
 I agree that if for any reason I choose to no longer remain a member of IAOPCC, I will return the Membership Plaque and will immediately stop using the IAOPCC logo in any manner or for any purpose, including removal of IAOPCC logo from my website.
 I further understand that should I wish to sell a product or service to other members, I will need to reapply to become an IAOPCC Supplier Member.
-I understand that if my membership is approved, that it is for minimum of three (3) years with the dues payable annually at the rate of current membership fees.
-I further understand that a representative of this membership will be required to attend a minimum of one (1) National Meeting within the next two (2) meetings presented by IAOPCC.
+I further understand that a representative of this membership will be required to attend a minimum of one (1) Annual Conference within the next two (2) meetings presented by IAOPCC.

 A membership in IAOPCC shall be granted, refused or rescinded of good and just cause by the IAOPCC Board of Directors.A change in proprietorship, partnership, corporation or society operating and maintaining a cemetery/crematory/ funeral home or a change in the designated voting member shall be reported forthwith to the IAOPCC home office.

-When this application is processed and is accepted, your name, location, and email address will be entered in the Membership Directory and listed on the IAOPCC web site.You will receive an IAOPCC Membership Plaque upon your attendance to your first annual National Meeting for you to display as long as you remain a member of IAOPCC.
+When this application is processed and is accepted, your name, location, and email address will be entered in the Membership Directory and listed on the IAOPCC web site.You will receive an IAOPCC Membership Plaque upon your attendance to your first Annual Conference for you to display as long as you remain a member of IAOPCC.

 This terminology was approved by the general membership of the 2011 Annual General Meeting of the International Association of Pet Cemeteries and Crematories (IAOPCC), and also from a joint IAOPCC and Cremation Association of North America (CANA) Pet Cremation Standards Committee.
 The term “Individual,” used to describe multiple pets that are cremated with the intended return of each individual pet’s cremated remains to an authorized agent, is currently one of several acceptable terms for IAOPCC members, including “Partitioned,” “Segregated,” “Individually Segregated” and “Segregated.”
 This particular term is being used only to make the relevant standards understandable and consistent.
 No definitions of burner position were part of the original discussions with the IAOPCC and CANA.
 These definitions have been inserted due to changes in the IAOPCC Pet Cremation Standards, approved by the IAOPCC Board of Directors in March 2013.